White-shouldered ibis: Threats and survival

 Opportunistic exploitation of nests by humans for food through taking eggs and chicks presents another potential threat.
 Although human exploitation has been identified as a cause of nest failure, humans are more likely to exploit nests in the late nestling stage; and given that most nest failures have been noted to occur in egg and early nestling stages, natural predation is a more likely cause.
 Nest guarding schemes in Western Siem Pang have been implemented to investigate chief causes of nest failure, and no significant difference in nest failure has been found between guarded and unguarded control nests; suggesting that natural causes of mortality are more likely.
 Counterintuitively, conservation interventions to protect nests may disturb the nests so as to increase egg and nestling mortality.
 Such nest guarding schemes have also faced societal problems.

 A potential natural predator of white-shouldered ibis young is the southern jungle crow Corvus macrorhynchos, one individual of which was once observed to remove all eggs of a clutch in the absence of parents, and another of which predated a newly hatched chick.
 The ibis may also be threatened by mammalian predators such as civets and yellow-throated marten Martes flavigula, although such predators may be more abundant farther from human settlement due to hunting pressure on these mammals.
 Despite increased likelihood of exploitation of nests closer to settlement, these nests may therefore receive increased indirect protection from predators.
 Weather poses another potential threat, with some chicks in Cambodia reported as being blown from nests by high winds.

 The white-shouldered population on the Mahakam River in East Kalimantan was severely affected by fire damage to forest during an El Nino Southern Oscillation during the mid-1990s.
-Alongside the primary implication of loss of suitable habitat, the fire may have also led to increased riverbank erosion due to fewer trees, decreased water clarity, and changes in water temperature patterns through fewer overhanging branches; all of which may have affected the birds’ ability to successfully forage on riverbanks and gravel beds.
+Alongside the primary implication of loss of suitable habitat, the fire may have also led to increased riverbank erosion due to fewer trees, decreased water clarity, and changes in water temperature patterns through fewer overhanging branches; all of which may have affected the birds' ability to successfully forage on riverbanks and gravel beds.

 In relation with humans

-Given this species' large apparent reliance on human agricultural activity (both traditional arable and pastoral) to maintain its habitats, it live closer to human habitation than do similar sympatric species such as the giant ibis; and may even roost and nest in trees near to rice paddies even when in use by people.
+Given this species' large apparent reliance on human agricultural activity (both traditional arable and pastoral) to maintain its habitats, they live closer to human habitation than do similar sympatric species such as the giant ibis; and may even roost and nest in trees near to rice paddies even when in use by people.
 However, this ibis is more likely more attracted to the agricultural foraging grounds close to human habitation rather than humans per se.
 Although the white-shouldered ibis is exploited opportunistically by humans for food, it is not commercially valued for trade.

 The only captive record for this species is for one specimen that was imported into Thailand from Cambodia in 1989, and held at the Queen's Bird Park at Ayuthhaya near Bangkok in 1990.